serebrov/emoji-mart-vue/README.md

 It is also possible to install directly from github (could be useful for forks): `npm install --save serebrov/emoji-mart-vue#5.4.9.`

 Here is the list of [releases](https://github.com/serebrov/emoji-mart-vue/releases).

+## Vue 3 Support

+Component works with Vue 3, [here is a simple demo app](https://github.com/serebrov/emoji-mart-vue3-demo).

+See also: #88.

 ## Quick Example